Automatic language translation

 Declarations will be stored in a secure database in accordance with Information and Digital Services (IDS) policies and with the Privacy & Personal Information Protection Act 1998.

-Those who have access to COI information are listed on page 19 of the Conflicts of Interest (COI) Policy and Procedure (PDF, 323.4 KB).
+Those who have access to COI information are listed on page 19 of the COI Policy and Procedure Conflicts of Interest (COI) Policy and Procedure (PDF, 346.6 KB) (PDF, 347.6 KB) Section 7 Security of Information.

 All personal information collected, managed and disclosed under this program will comply with the requirements of the NSW Privacy Laws as outlined in the Department’s Privacy Management Plan.